Drivers Ed in IllinoisPage Overview

-Illinois Driver Ed can be taken at any public school that provides 9th grade to 12th grade.
-If you are enrolled in a private school, you may take your driver’s education course at a public school within your school district.
+Illinois Driver's Ed can be taken at any public school that provides 9th grade to 12th grade.
+If you are enrolled in a private school, you may take your driver’s education course at a public school within your school district where you live.

 An excellent accompaniment to your Illinois Driver’s Ed course is preparing for the written exam with an online practice test.
 These practice tests have been created from content taken directly from the Illinois Driver Handbook.
 Don’t waste time standing in long lines for no reason!
 Study with an online practice test and pass your written exam on the first try.

-After successful completion of your IL Driver’s Ed course, your school will notify the Secretary of State, and it will be noted on your driving record.
+After successful completion of your IL Driver’s Ed course, your school will notify the Illinois Secretary of State, and it will be noted on your official driving record.

 When you turn 16 years old, you can apply for your Illinois initial driver’s license.
-In addition to completing Illinois Driver’s Ed, you will also need to have completed at least 50 hours of driving time, including 10 hours at night.
+In addition to completing an Illinois Driver’s Ed program, you will also need to have completed at least 50 hours of driving practice time, including 10 hours at night.

-For more information, please visit our Apply For a New License (Teen Drivers) in Illinois page.Local Drivers Education
+For more information, please visit our Applying For a New License (Teen Drivers) in Illinois page.Local Drivers Education

 Choose a County